One-electron operators

 Kinetic part of the Dirac Hamiltonian

-The kinetic part of the Dirac Hamiltonian may be specified by:
+The kinetic part of the electronic Dirac Hamiltonian is given (in a.u.) by

 .OPERATOR